64bit-lunarteam/Webby/README.md

 # Webby ======
 Webby is a discord webhook controller created by soupcan7.
 If you can find the link to a webhook, you can have full control over what it says or does... easy!
+This version, Webby Clean Edition, is a project I made that cleans up the code of Webby, tweaks the UI, and fixes bugs.
+It is the definitive version of webby as of now, and is made by Venom.

 # Preview ======
 ![preview](github-preview.png)